 Work-study at Balanced hot yoga

-Applicants will be considered on a case by case basis and a limited number of full exchange (6 hours per week without co-pay) positions will be offered at all times to qualifying candidates.
+Applicants will be considered on a case by case basis.
 If you would like to apply for work-study please send an email answering the following:

 Tell us about your yoga practice & goals for practice

 Talk about your skills (cleaning/gardening/artistic), keep it simple

 How’s your work ethic?

 What specific classes can you commit to every week, include days & time of day, that you are able to arrive early for or stay after for 1.5 minutes of cleaning?

 Can you commit to these classes for the next 6 months?

 What would you do if someone gave you 3 million dollars tomorrow?

 Provide name & email or phone # and at least 1 reference

 When we begin yoga, it is often the physical body that is the centre of interest and priority.
 Hence yoga classes are oriented around the physical practices of asana and pranayama.
 Asana and pranayama are components of systems of self-purification that utilize awareness, the body and the breath.
 We combine awareness with manipulation of the body and the breath to purify and liberate the energy that supports the embodied state.
 We approach these practices with the understanding that they are going to be beneficial for the body.
 However, as we progress in yoga, we realize that the benefits from the practices are not restricted to the physical body alone.
 Seva yoga, practised with awareness, is also a practice of purification and transformation, but the focus is different.
 In seva yoga the focus moves from the body (although the body is certainly utilized) to the mind, through service.